kumarsunny-ase/MatchDetailsAPP/README.md

 6. **Match Date Selection:** Use the dropdown list to select a specific match date and view the match schedule for that date.

 7. **Team details:** Click on a team name to view detailed information about the team.
-This feature is available on both the match by day and match by date pages.
+This feature is available on both the match-by-day and match-by-date pages.
 Users can navigate back and select another team to view its details.

 ## Project Objectives